 - Conversion and engagement of users coming from a notification

-There are a lot of great case studies on web push notifications, like Carrefour who multiplied their conversion rate by 4.5 by re-engaging users with abandoned carts.
+There are a lot of great case studies on web push notifications, such as the one with Carrefour who multiplied their conversion rate by 4.5 by re-engaging users with abandoned carts.

-PWAs are modern websites that benefit from the massive reach of the web, combined with all the user-friendly features that users love in native apps.
-They leverage a set of best practices and modern web APIs, that can be implemented independently depending on your business specificities and priorities.
+PWAs are modern websites that combine the massive reach of the web, combined with all the user-friendly features that users expect in Android, iOS, or desktop apps.
+They use a set of best practices and modern web APIs that can be implemented independently depending on your business specificities and priorities.

 To accelerate the modernization of your website and make it a real PWA, we encourage you to be agile: launch feature by feature.
 First, research with your users what features would bring them the most value, then deliver them with your designers and developers, and finally do not forget to measure precisely how much extra money your PWA generated.